Animal-assisted therapy: Autism spectrum disorder

 Animal-assisted therapy may reduce the symptoms of autism spectrum disorder such as aggressiveness, irritability, difficulty concentrating, and hyperactivity.
 In one review, five out of nine studies reviewed showed positive effects of therapeutic horseback riding on children with autism spectrum disorder.
 Canine-assisted intervention provides a calmer environment by reducing the stress, irritation, and anxiety that children with autism spectrum disorder experience.
 Playing with dogs increases positive mood in children with autism spectrum disorder.
 Animals also can serve as a social catalyst.
 In the presence of animals, children with autism spectrum disorder are more likely to engage in social interactions with humans.
 However, the impact of animal-assisted therapy upon parent–child interaction is not clear.

 Dementia

 Animal-assisted therapy encourages expressions of emotions and cognitive stimulation through discussions and reminiscing of memories while the patient bonds with the animal.
 Studies have found that animal-assisted therapies (particularly using dogs) resulted in measurable quality of life improvements for patients with dementia.
 Patients with dementia were also found to improve their social interactions and their scores on the Cohen-Mansfield Agitation Inventory.
 Animal-assisted therapy has been shown to slightly reduce depressive symptoms in people with dementia in a 2019 systematic review.

+Another systematic review and meta-analysis related to animal-assisted therapy in older adults experiencing dementia and Alzheimer's disease was recently conducted.
+This analysis found that structured interactions with therapy animals were associated with improvements in mood, communication, and engagement during therapeutic practices.
+Participants displayed increased responsiveness and reduced emotional distress, which can support emotional stability and social interaction in this geriatric population.
+While these findings indicate positive benefits, the review noted that the outcomes might be limited by smaller sample sizes and variable intervention methods across studies.

+Proposed mechanisms

+The benefits of animal-assisted therapy could be related to its ability to provide emotional support and reduce stress reactions.
+A systematic review of canine-assisted therapy for college students determined that the interactions with therapy dogs were associated with lower stress and anxiety levels.
+These interactions have been reported to help individuals feel more calm and supported, which could strengthen their ability and willingness to engage in therapeutic practices.

+Equine-assisted therapies for people with autism spectrum disorder have also been connected to improvements in regulation of emotions and social communication, which suggests that structured interactions with animals can have positive impacts on behavioral control and social engagement.
+This research suggests that animal-assisted therapy can influence social and emotional functioning, which contributes to a greater sense of comfortability and deeper engagement during treatment.